RESEARCH POSTER DAY 2016

 For more information about the Dean's Prize and how to apply, visit the Dean's Prize

-- Abstracts must be submitted by April 15, 2015 to be a part of Science Poster Day and this special Demonstration Competition.
+- Abstracts must be submitted by April 15, 2016 to be a part of Research Poster Day and this special Demonstration Competition.

 - Abstracts will be reviewed and 6-9 will be selected for the competition on site.